0

 The apartments were initially supposed to be sold, but insufficient interest resulted in the apartments being let.
 The owner has several times unsuccessfully tried to sell the building.
 The construction costs were almost double the estimate.

-Text imported from Wikipedia article "Turning Torso" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Turning Torso" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Relevant Web Sites